ACrazyTown/xfl/README.md

 1.2 Why?

-	I developed XFL while beeing hired to port a medium sized browser game frontend from Adobe Flash to OpenFL/Haxe.
+	I am developing XFL while beeing hired to port a medium sized browser game frontend from Adobe Flash to OpenFL/Haxe.
 See "https://www.pirate-century.com".

 1.3 Who did this?

-	XFL was programmed by Andreas Drewke at Pixel Racoons GmbH.
-Pixel Racoons allowed me to open source this!
+	XFL is beeing programmed by Andreas Drewke at Pixel Racoons GmbH.
+Pixel Racoons allows me to open source this!
 Thank you.
 	XFL basic functionality like parsing was derived from "https://github.com/haxenme-old/xfl".

 1.4 Notes